A tale of paradise

 Okay, it's not a very long tale.
 But, who cares!
 You, probably, would not read that anyway, I wouldn't and everything that needs to be said was said.
 If you think this story has a happy ending, you probably need to read it again, because it's a tale deprived of any hope, it's the story of your death.
 You don't believe me?
 Ask yourself this question……Am I really reading this?

-Again, the hints will take you deeper down the rabbit hole....
+Again, the hints will take you deeper into the rabbit hole....